fenago/ml-scikit-keras-tensorflow/labs/lab_6.md

 ([Figure 6-2]
-Actually, since the training algorithm used by Scikit-Learn is stochastic,^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch06.html) you may [get very] different models even on the same training data (unless you set the [`random_state`] hyperparameter).
+Actually, since the training algorithm used by Scikit-Learn is stochastic, ^[6](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch06.html) you may [get very] different models even on the same training data (unless you set the [`random_state`] hyperparameter).